apirogov/hampc/README.md

 Missing / TODO
 --------------
+* Support to create and manage playlists
 * Support for queries
-* Support to create and manage playlists
-* Inclusion of the http stream in some way, if possible with FLAC
 * Make usable on mobile devices
+* fix stream glitching when toggling stream pause in firefox, if possible